MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/text.md

 You can turn your phone or simulator sideways to see the text and frame increase in size.

-If you only need to center some text on the screen, you can do it approximately without measuring the text by setting the `TextAlign` property of `SKPaint` to `SKTextAlign.Center`.
+If you only need to center some text on the screen, you can do it approximately without measuring the text.
+Instead, set the [`TextAlign`](xref:SkiaSharp.SKPaint.TextAlign) property of `SKPaint` to the enumeration member [`SKTextAlign.Center`](xref:SkiaSharp.SKTextAlign).
 The X coordinate you specify in the `DrawText` method then indicates where the horizontal center of the text is positioned.
 If you pass the midpoint of the screen to the `DrawText` method, the text will be horizontally centered and *nearly* vertically centered because the baseline will be vertically centered.

-Text itself can be treated much like a graphical option.
-One simple option is to display the outline of the text characters rather than the normal filled display:
+Text can be treated much like any other graphical object.
+One simple option is to display the outline of the text characters:

 [![](text-images/outlinedtext-small.png "Triple screen shot of the Outlined Text page")](text-images/outlinedtext-large.png#lightbox "Triple screenshot of the Outlined Text page")

-This is done simply by changing the normal `Style` property of the `SKPaint` object from its default setting of `SKPaintStyle.Fill` to `SKPaintStyle.Stroke`, and by specifying a stroke width.
+This is accomplished simply by changing the normal `Style` property of the `SKPaint` object from its default setting of `SKPaintStyle.Fill` to `SKPaintStyle.Stroke`, and by specifying a stroke width.
 The `PaintSurface` handler of the **Outlined Text** page shows how it's done:

 ```csharp
 void OnCanvasViewPaintSurface(object sender, SKPaintSurfaceEventArgs args)